 We understand that we are dealing with anti-Black racism in the country, the Commonwealth, and the Church, including within our own historic institution.
 With Black two pastors on staff, the Massachusetts Council of Churches has the capacity to offer programming for local churches on dismantling anti-Black racism, Black Church history and building institutional capacity for racial justice in your community.
-Rev. Kenneth Young, Director of External Relationships and Rev. Carrington Moore, Lydia Fellows Program Director are available for webinars and conversation with your church, with suggested honoraria starting at $250.
+Rev. Kenneth Young, Associate Director and Rev. Carrington Moore, Lydia Fellows Program Director are available for webinars and conversation with your church, with suggested honoraria starting at $250.
 To schedule, please contact: firstname.lastname@example.org

 Lament and Live Together:

 A Letter to the Church in New England

 for the waters have come up to my neck.

 I am weary with my crying;

 My eyes grow dim